UffizziCloud/docs/docs/setup/config-previews.md

 ![Screenshot](../assets/images/add-compose.png)

-If you want `uffizzi_app` to recognize changes to your `docker-compose.uffizzi.yml` select the Check Box for "Auto-deploy updates".
+If you want `uffizzi_app` to recognize changes to your `docker-compose.uffizzi.yml` check the Box for "Auto-deploy updates".

 Save your setting and return to Project Overview.